Health Benefits of Social Connection

 It’s common sense but also backed up by studies like the one that followed seniors in Alameda County, California over a period of nearly 20 years.
 Researchers found that such social ties had a significant impact on lowering the mortality rate, regardless of other factors that might normally be blamed.

-At Regency Senior Living in Birmingham, our residents get the health benefits of social connections
+At Regency Retirement Village in Birmingham, our residents get the health benefits of social connections

 What kind of social interactions for seniors are we talking about?